thomhastings/flipdate/README.md

 `git clone https://github.com/thomhastings/flipdate --recurse-submodules`

 ## Usage
 Run `update-flipper.sh`, then copy the contents of the `flipper-root` folder via drag'n'drop over to a typically formatted Flipper SD card filesystem.
-(For speed plug in the SD card directly, don't use qFlipper, it takes forever.)
+There should already be folders of the same name to merge contents with.
+For speed plug in the SD card directly, don't use qFlipper, it takes forever.

 ### Background
 I wanted to stop doing all this manually.
 So I tried to automate at least part of it.